 [English/Japanese]

-We went to Hiyoshi-Hachioji Shrine, a 5-minute walk from the school, to see hydrangeas.
-It was wonderful to see so many different kinds of hydrangeas ✨.
+We went to Hiyoshi-Hachioji Shrine, a five-minute walk from the school, to see hydrangeas.
+It was wonderful to see so many different varieties of hydrangea ✨.

 Show original text